MadhuriKadam9/avsdopamp_3v3_sky130_v2/README.md

 ngspice "circuit file to be simulated"

 ### A) Transient Response of Two stage OPAMP
-To get the transient response of two stage OPAMP run the following file in ngspice: Opamp_TRAN.cir
+To get the transient response of two stage OPAMP run the following file in ngspice: Opamp_TRAN.cir.out

 <img width="921" alt="Vin-tran" src="https://user-images.githubusercontent.com/88900482/130285858-8b30650b-a886-4e35-972b-5ece61a7e057.PNG">